What is the Singapore Accounting and Corporate Regulatory Authority?

 The Accounting and Corporate Regulatory Authority, shortly known as ACRA, is part of the Ministry of Finance of the Singapore Government.
 As a statutory board, the Accounting and Corporate Regulatory Authority is the equivalent of companies registrars in European countries.
 The main role of the Authority is to maintain the records on Singapore companies and accountants.
 Compared to other trade registers, ACRA is also involved in the development of business entities and accountants in Singapore.

-Our consultants in company formation in Singapore will provide you will all the information regarding business registration with ACRA.
+Our consultants who are specialized in opening companies in Singapore will provide you with all the information regarding business registration with ACRA.